Bearspaw South Feeder Main Improvements Project

 The project will happen in two stages:

-• Stage A: From the Shaganappi Pump Station to 73 Street NW on the west side of the Bow River.
+- Stage A: From the Shaganappi Pump Station to 73 Street NW on the west side of the Bow River.

-Stage A is expected to start construction in Spring 2026 and the second stage, Stage B, will undergo detailed design and planning in Q3 2026.
+Stage A is currently in the design phase and planned to go to Request for Proposal (RFP) in late 2025.
+Construction is expected to start in Spring 2026 on Stage A. Stage B will undergo detailed design and procurement in Q3 2026.

 Micro-tunnelling is planned for Stage A due to issues with the existing pipe alignment and significant crossings such as 16 Avenue, the Bow River, Sarcee Trail and the CPKC rail line.
 While some surface work will be required, work can happen at targeted locations instead of along the entire corridor.
 Micro-tunnelling is the best practical option for this stretch as the buried infrastructure we need to reach can be best accessed in this targeted manner instead of needing open trenches along the corridor.